Message Queuing Telemetry Transport or MQTT is a lightweight, publish-subscribe network protocol that transports messages between devices.

-MQTT is a publish/subscribe protocol that allows edge-of-network devices to publish to a broker.
+MQTT is a publishing/subscribe protocol that allows edge-of-network devices to publish to a broker.
 Clients connect to this broker, which then mediates communication among the devices.
 When another client publishes a message on a subscribed topic, the broker forwards the message to any client that has subscribed.

 And how can the devices subscribe to a message?
 They can do it with the topics.

-In MQTT, the word topic refers to an UTF-8 string that the broker uses to filter messages for each connected client.
+In MQTT, the word topic refers to a UTF-8 string that the broker uses to filter messages for each connected client.
 The topic consists of one or more topic levels.
 Each topic level is separated by a forward slash (topic level separator).
 In comparison to a message queue, MQTT topics are very lightweight.

 With the example from the picture above, only the device that subscribes to a specific topic, will receive the message from that topic.

 In this example, the temperature sensor would publish the topic "bedroom/temp" and only the device 2 subscribed to that topic would receive the message.

 The humidity sensor would publish the topic "bedroom/humid" and only the device 1 subscribed to that topic would receive the message.